 Ochsner values the partnerships we have with vendors across our network.
 The goods and services of our partners provide allow us to deliver quality care to the communities we serve.
 As a trusted healthcare provider, we must ensure all our vendors meet certain federal compliance requirements.

-To streamline the process of verifying our vendor information and monitoring federal and state databases to screen for exclusions, we partner with VendorProof Engage, a ProviderTrust solution.
+To streamline the process of verifying our vendor information and monitoring federal and state databases to screen for exclusions, we partner with VendorProof, a ProviderTrust solution.

-We require each vendor or service provider to enroll in VendorProof Engage and submit key business information.
+We require each vendor or service provider to enroll in VendorProof and submit key business information.

 ProviderTrust: Our Vendor Compliance Partner